wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 7.5.4 =
+= Version 7.5.4 (Upcoming) =

 * Bugfixes
 	* *None*
 * Enhancements
-	* Added the "Read Me", "Setup Guide", and "What's New" setting pages to the Network Admin menu.
+	* Added the "Read Me", "Setup Guide", and "What's New" setting pages to the Network Admin NGFB menu.
 	* Added a new 'Plugin Settings to Display' option to select between a set of 'Basic Plugin Options' and 'All Plugin Options'.
-	* Improved the CSS to add more space between the various plugin option fields.
+	* Improved the CSS to add more space between the various plugin option fields (props patrickd his suggestion).
+	* Moved the management of several non-essential options to the Pro version.

 = Version 7.5.3 =